 Section 5, “Conditions Precedent” is amended to read as follows:

 Conditions Precedent: This Transaction is contingent (i) upon EPMI securing firm transmission for delivery to Shercogen and (ii) upon the Capacity purchased and sold under the Confirmation No. 1 being approved as Accredited Capacity in accordance with MAPP procedures governing the accreditation of capacity and reserves (together, the "Conditions Precedent").
+If for any reason any of the Conditions Precedent are not satisfied before April 25, 2001, then this Confirmation, in its entirety shall automatically terminate as to the Parties commitments hereunder without liability of either Party.
 Each Party agrees to use commercially reasonable efforts to cause the Conditions Precedent to be satisfied.

 7. The Parties hereby acknowledge and agree that, except as specifically amended hereby, the Confirmation shall remain in full force and effect in accordance with its terms.